stuyvesant-cs/dwlessons/nextcs/09_expression-trees.md

   - Modify make tree to combine the random chance for both children into 1.
   - This will create a valid expression tree structure.
   - Add a value and type (operation) to nodes.
-  - `populateTree` shoudl use the randomly created structure to make a valid expression tree.
+  - `populateTree` should use the randomly created structure to make a valid expression tree.
   - Modify inOrder to create a valid expression with ()s

 ### Day 5 & 6: Expression Tree Lab